 There are tipping points that happen every single day when we decide to stop drinking.
 I remember once after stopping drinking for a week due to medication, I was considering stopping for good.
 I went to a friends house for dinner and while he was making drinks, I was trying to decide what to do regarding drinking.
 I told my friend that I hadn’t had a drink for a week, and I that was considering staying stopped.
 He then handed me a martini; that was my tipping point.
 I drank and I kept drinking for four long years.
 I remember so vividly that moment in time, that tipping point.
 The tipping point and the consequence of the choice I made.

-Making other life choices –the tipping points that come along in your life.
+Tipping points come along in your life with all choices and journies.
 Do I do this? or that?
 Once the choice is made, you are in it and floating down that particular river.
 Career choices–choices to undo career choices–all those choices.

 A tipping point for me was when I quit college the first time.
 It was an excruciating choice–giving up a full-ride sports scholarship that was, at that time, my one and the only route to college.
 Choosing to give it up meant disappointing my parents-especially my dad who LIVED for my sports and supported me in every way humanly possible.
 I could quit or I could choose to stay in a program that made me miserable, acutely aware that this wasn’t the path that I wanted to take in life.
 I chose to quit, upset my parents for a full year, moved far away, and there my new life began.